kaichaosun/play-ink/docs/docs/intro.md

 # Course Intro

+The documentation at [use.ink](https://use.ink/) already provides comprehensive resources to learn ink!, the programming language to build smart contracts in Substrate ecosystem.
+The course here is not meant to be a replacement of ink documentation, it instead tries to guide developers to start the journey in a more engaged and iteractive way.
+The course includes,

+- overview of smart contract
+- build an easy dapp from scratch
+- videos and code snippets.

-Let's play with **ink** together.
+Without further ado, let's play **ink!** together.

 ## Smart Contract Intro

-There are a few options to build decentralized application,
+There are a few options to build a decentralized application,

-- build your own chain
+- build your own blockchain
 - build dapps on a public blockchain like Ethereum
 - build dapps with non-blockchain tech, like Hypercore, libp2p, etc.